siva4real/stopwatch-1760769057/README.md

 - Head
   - Meta tags and responsive viewport.
-  - Embedded CSS with a modern, minimal design using system fonts, CSS variables, and accessible color contrast.
+  - Embedded CSS with a modern, ultra-dark theme using system fonts, CSS variables, and accessible color contrast.

 - Body
   - Header with title and the optional URL banner (populated when `?url=...` is supplied and valid).